 About Robin: Robin paints watercolors in a manner that appeals to artists and art collectors alike.
 Her career began in Advertising & Graphic Design with major US companies and has transitioned into full-time painting.
 She is a sought-after instructor in the mid-Atlantic, has been featured in national magazines and has won numerous awards.
 She maintains a studio in Salem, VA.
 Follow Robin via her website at: www.robinpoteet.com.

-May 11, 2020: The Value of Value Sketches with Peg Sheridan
+To Be Rescheduled: The Value of Value Sketches with Peg Sheridan

 From our instructor of this, our second workshop of the year: